mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Service must transmit to the group exactly one Commit message per epoch.

 Much like the Authentication Service, the Delivery Service can be split between server and client components.
-Acheiving required uniqueness property will typically require a combination of client and server behaviors.
+Achieving the required uniqueness property will typically require a combination of client and server behaviors.
 For example, all of the following examples provide a unique Commit per epoch: